 OnePlus 3 Fastboot Mode is also known as Bootloader Mode and today I’m going to show you how to boot into this special boot mode.

 This special boot mode for the OnePlus 3 is known as both Fastboot and Bootloader.
 We’re technically booting into the device’s bootloader, but we can use tools like ADB & Fastboot in this special boot mode.
-This mode gives us a lower level of access to the OnePlus 3 and it’s required to do a number of tasks such as unlocking the bootloader, flashing a custom recovery, and executing a bunch of other commands using the ADB and Fastboot tools.
+This mode gives us a higher level of access to the OnePlus 3 and it’s required to do a number of tasks.

 I’ll get into the ADB & Fastboot tools stuff as we come across tips and tutorials that require it.
 For now though, I just want to show you how to boot into the OnePlus 3 Fastboot Mode.
 Just like yesterday’s tutorial where I showed you how to boot the OnePlus 3 into Recovery Mode.
 I will reference this tutorial in future articles so it’s a great idea to know how to get here.
 If you have any questions then please feel free to ask them in the comments section below.